 Morning, Thursday, 9th December 2021

-This conference will bring out key perspectives on what is needed to underpin the ongoing viability of public service media, including funding, accountability, diversity, and ensuring that the PSM sector is representative of the society it serves, and of continued relevance in the digital age.
+The discussion will bring out key perspectives on what is needed to underpin the ongoing viability of public service media (PSM), including funding, accountability, and diversity - as well as to ensure that the sector is representative of the society it serves and continues to be relevant in the digital age.

-This conference is taking place in the context of the DCMS Committee report - The Future of Public Service Broadcasting - which made a range of recommendations aimed at enabling public service broadcasters to compete more effectively with on-demand streaming services, including proposals for increased collaboration among PSBs.
+This conference is taking place in the context of the DCMS Committee report - The Future of Public Service Broadcasting - which made a range of recommendations aimed at enabling public service broadcasters (PSBs) to compete more effectively with on-demand streaming services, including proposals for increased collaboration.